-As a journalist he abides and teaches strict rules: disemboweling a text, making sure that each new paragraph is a surprise, using vocabulary that allows the reader to leave their usual comfort zone, closing each chapter with a culminating point and not revealing everything at the beginning.
+As a journalist he abides by and teaches strict rules: disembowelling a text, making sure that each new paragraph is a surprise, using vocabulary that allows the reader to leave their usual comfort zone, closing each chapter with a culminating point and not revealing everything at the beginning.
 He believes, as did Ryszard Kapuściński, that sentences should seduce the reader, especially the opening sentence and that the primary responsibility of the reporter is to understand, not to judge.
 As Hanna Krall and Małgorzata Szejnert emphasize, in writing, one must not answer the question ‘how shall I write this’, but ‘what do I want to convey’.
-In Szczygieł's opinion there is no such thing as objective reporting.
+In Szczygieł's opinion, there is no such thing as objective reporting.
 Everything is processed through the memory of the main character and author.
-He says that,
+He says that:

 It is hard to write beautifully, to avoid over-describing or invention, using strictly the literary forms.
 You must have the ability to memorise details.
 The ability to realise their importance, and at times the ability to make such associations from a distance, so that the report is endowed with an artistic, timeless character.

-– Is there nothing you are afraid of?, asks Jesenska.
+– Is there nothing you are afraid of?, asks Jesenská.

 – And what is there that I should be afraid of?, he honestly replies, and suddenly retorts: And besides, Madame, we only live once.
 And if a person dies a little earlier, he's just dead a little longer.

 Szczygieł’s other particularity is that he chose to write about the Czech Republic.
 Having only been able to write about Poland satirically, after years of working in television, he decided to seek a country about which he could write seriously: the Czech Republic.
 Why?
-In his response, he enumerates a series of dates:
+In response, he enumerates a series of dates:

 1911 – the world's first cubist house opens in Prague.
 It was designed by the Czech architect Josef Gočár.
 1918 – the first President of free Czechoslovakia is a philosopher.
 1919 – he gets the idea that the young country must host great art and ordered Impressionist paintings to be bought in Paris so that citizens can view them.
 1920 – a Czech painter invents the trendiest word of the first half of the twentieth century, and his brother incorporates it into his play, later staged around the globe.
 That word was robot.

 His best-known work is Gottland, published in 2006.
 It is a collection of reportages on the Czechs and how they were caught up in the times they lived in.
 Czechoslovakia and the Czech lands – Gottland – is a country of horror, sadness, and the grotesque.
 Szczygieł deftly sidesteps stereotype to create a portrait of a nation through its people.
 The colourful biographies of Eduard Kirchberger (later Karel Fabián), actress Lída Baarova singer Marta Kubišová, sculptor Otokar Švec and manufacturer Tomáš Bata make up the bulk of this intriguing collection.
 It has been translated into ten languages.
-The French daily Le Figaro called it "not a book, but a gem."
+The French daily Le Figaro called it 'not a book, but a gem.'

-Film Director Agnieszka Holland said about Gottland:
+Film director Agnieszka Holland said about Gottland:

 A wonderful book.
 The horribly depressing panorama of Czech lives in the 20th Century.
 (Which includes the new century, too, which is no less depressing.)
 What has always attracted me about Czech history is its constant, dynamic, tragic and simultaneously humorous ambiguity.
 Mariusz Szczygieł comes out of the tradition of Polish reportage and applies his own method to that ambiguity.
 The effect is incredibly powerful, original, and suprising.
 I found the majority of these portraits to be extremely evocative.
 It has been a long time since I've undertaken such an intense journey back to the experiences, questions, and preoccupations of my youth.
 But reading this book also made me profoundly sad.
 I hope there will be a sequel to these reportage-essay-stories (even their genre isn't fully defined), that a kind of catharsis may be possible, that it may yet be possible to slip the trap of Central European history.